 Last year in the US, Pilgrim’s Pride, Texas-based chicken producer recalled $5.5 million worth of food products after consumers found their chicken nuggets contaminated with metal, plastic, rubber and wood.
 (Source: FSIS-USDA)

-In the UK, last year there have be product recalls from Lidl, Tesco and Sainsburys for yogurt and pasta products, plus Oatibix Flakes from Weetabix.
+In the UK, last year there have be product recalls from Lidl, Tesco and Sainsburys for yoghurt and pasta products, plus Oatibix Flakes from Weetabix.
 There have also been cases reported relating to Walkers Crisps, Maltesers, Country Life Spread and Mr Kipling mince pies (source Food Standards Agency).
 This shows that rubber contamination can occur in various food processing disciplines including ready meals, dairy, bakery and confectionery, no area is immune.

 Developed by Precision Polymer Engineering (PPE), Detectaseal fragments as small as 2mm can be identified by conventional, in-line, metal detection and X-ray equipment, ensuring early warning of rubber contamination.